Steps to Become a Lawyer/Attorney

 This website is designed to give you all the information you need to find the best law degree program for you, with a range of options including in-person and online classes, full-time and part-time schedules, and more.
 It also includes an overview of career options and specializations for lawyers to help you determine the specific track you’d like to pursue.

 If you are a determined student at any level of education who is ready to take the next steps to becoming a lawyer, read on.

-The following pages will present you with the steps necessary to become a lawyer in the 50 states and the District of Columbia, as well as in the Canadian provinces and territories.
-The compulsory education, entrance and licensing examinations, and other factors needed to qualify to maintain lawyer licensure are all explained here.
+Becoming a lawyer is an ambitious goal that is attainable when you know what steps to follow to achieve it.
+Over the following pages, you will learn how to become a lawyer in each of the 50 states and the District of Columbia, as well as in the Canadian provinces and territories.
+All of the educational, experiential, entrance and licensing requirements as well as other factors needed to qualify to become a licensed attorney in each jurisdiction and to maintain that licensure are explained here.